 How much does flight training cost? - The cost will vary upon the type of training you're doing, the airplane being used, and your commitment to the effort.
 A private pilot's license can cost between $9,000 and $15,000 overall and take anywhere between three months to a year to complete.
 The more often you train, the harder you study, and the more time you commit to the effort the less you'll spend and the less time it will take overall.
 One of the largest factors is the hourly rental of the airplane used for your training.

 Do you offer prepaid training packages? - No. We do not.
-Unless you're going to attend a large aviation university a prepaid training package will only provide you with false hope of achieving your desired rating during the time and flight hours allotted by the program.
-Most of the time, in fact, the vast majority of the time you'll find yourself needing to buy more flight hours or training.
+Unless you're going to attend a large aviation university, a prepaid training package will only provide you with false hope of achieving your desired rating during the time and flight hours allotted by the program.
+Most of the time you'll find yourself needing to buy more flight hours or training to finish your training even after purchasing a prepaid package.
 At P2J we only provide training for ratings by-the-hour so you only pay for what you need, guaranteed.
 No flight school can guarantee an "out the door" training cost for any level of training towards a rating/license.

 How much does flight training cost at Piston2Jet? - We can't give you an exact number because every student learns at a different rate.
 Typically a Private Pilot's license will cost between $9,000 and $15,000 and take between three and twelve months to complete based on the student's commitment, availability, and their chosen training aircraft.
 Most private students take their checkride around the 50 hour mark (based on a national average).

 For Instrument Rating you can expect another 35 to 50 hours of instruction totaling about the same as a Private Pilot License ($9,000-$15,000), three to twelve months of time commitment, and will vary in price based on the chosen aircraft.